-The best way to check mail while logged into your account is to use
+Another way to check mail while logged into your account is to use

-pine.
+alpine.
 At your prompt, simply type

 to launch it.
 If you've ever used it on your FAS account, you should be all set since it's exactly the same deal.

 Alpine is an electronic mail program recommended by FAS Computer Services for both new and more experienced users.
 It offers a menu-driven interface with on-line help.

 Alpine provides email basics such as reading, sending, storing, and forwarding mail.
 The default editor, nano, allows easy editing using the arrow keys and performs automatic word-wrap.
 Moreover, Aline offers more advanced features such as Address Book which allows users to create convenient mail aliases...

 Yeah yeah, it's great and so on.
 Upon running

 alpine, you should note the area at the bottom of the screen which shows you what keys you can press to do things.
 So, if you ever need to know how to do something, this would be the first place to check.
 The initial menu is pretty straightforward: use your arrow keys to select a destination and hit Enter.
 Most likely, you'll want the Message Index, which will list all your messages in your inbox.

 The Message Index screen has several columns, all of which should show familiar information.
 The leftmost column shows the message status.
 The most common codes are: